evelyn-mendes/Projects-java/Projetos-Pequenos/bin/com/evelyn/projects/areadoquadrado/README.md

 ## 📖 About

 This application stores the height and base of a square, calculates the area and doubles it, and then prints both results.
-It was made just using `language java` and the `vscode` IDE.
+It was made just using language `Java` and the `VSCODE` IDE.

 <br>

 ## 📚 Installation Instruction

-## 📋 Prerequisites
+### 📋 Prerequisites

 - [JDK 21.0.2](https://www.oracle.com/java/technologies/javase/jdk21-archive-downloads.html).